Google Ads Conversion Tracking Not Working? How to Test & Fix It

 Google Ads might show some conversions, leading you to think everything is working.
 But if conversions only fire for users who accepted consent, and 30% of users reject cookies, you're losing 30% of conversion data - and Google Ads is optimizing on incomplete information.

-The most reliable way to test if conversion tracking fires after consent is to monitor network requests in real-time.
+The most reliable way to test Google Ads conversion tracking is to watch network requests in real time.
+No tools to install.
+Just Chrome or Edge.

 Step 1: Open a Fresh Browser Session

-Open your website in a new incognito/private window.
-This simulates a new user with no existing cookies or consent state.
-This is critical - testing in a regular browser window where you've already accepted consent won't show you the real behavior.
+Open your website in a new incognito or private window.
+Chrome: Ctrl+Shift+N (Windows) or Cmd+Shift+N (Mac).
+Edge: Ctrl+Shift+P. This simulates a new user with no cookies and no prior consent.
+Testing in a normal window where you already accepted consent will not show you real behavior.

 Step 2: Open DevTools Network Tab